09/05/2001 English German

 Energy Crisis

-Angelika Now, once again on the California energy crisis, which I have reported on before.
-We were actually supposed to be sitting without power constantly in the summer.
+Angelika Now, back to the California energy crisis, which I have reported on before.
+The looming prediction was that we would be without power constantly in the summer.
 Thankfully, this has not happened so far.
-The power has not been cut off for a long time, which does not mean that California has overcome the crisis.
+Power has not been shut off for a long time, which does not mean that California has overcome the crisis.
 Because, as we know, people tend to forget quickly, especially when the power is flowing again, many fear that saving electricity is no longer a top priority.
 That's why TV commercials are still running, showing the best ways to manage electricity usage.
 And after the first commercials came across as somewhat silly, as they only admonished with a raised finger to turn off the lights, the second generation of the ad campaign does not lack the necessary humor.
 Particularly amusing is the spot where a teenager is seen sleeping in bed in broad daylight, urging not to disturb this state, as teenagers are known to waste electricity.
 After all, those who sleep do not consume electricity.
 A very commendable concept, as I am also known to enjoy sleeping quite a bit.
 The latest trend regarding the energy crisis met us recently in San Diego, where we spent a few days because Michael attended the Perl Conference.
 The hotel we stayed at demanded an additional energy cost contribution of $2.50 per day!
 But President Bush recently remarked so aptly that Californians shouldn't need to complain about their higher electricity bills.
 They should just use their tax refunds for that.
 Yes, one really doesn't know what to say to that.

 So, enough reading material for you.
 In the hope that we won't have to ask for asylum in Germany anytime soon, we send you all our warmest regards.